Browsed by

 I left for my walk around the park to satisfy my habitual morning routine, yet this time, something was tugging at me to explore a bit more.
 Outside of the neighborhood is another housing development, but next to that is a marshy field encased in wire fencing.
 It’ll likely be slated for development at some point.
 But for now, something urged me to check it out.

 I was first drawn in by the seets of sparrows, but they were difficult to locate.
 The grasses and weeds had grown long, offering cover for foraging sparrows.
 Once in a while, a sparrow would poke out just long enough for a brief look through the binoculars.
 White-crown Sparrows, a Song Sparrow, and Savannah Sparrows dominated, until we heard the buzzy seet of a Lincoln’s Sparrow – county lifer #99.
 Four Lincoln Sparrows eventually popped into view.
 I looked closely just to make sure there were no Vesper Sparrows sporting a white eye ring among them.
-I’m not sure if we get Vesper Sparrows here, but it’s good to look anyways!
+I’m not sure if we get Vesper Sparrows here, but it’s good to look anyway!

 This little marshy area also housed a couple of Marsh Wrens – a pleasant surprise given that the surrounding area is either housing development or endless fields of almond trees.